 We will look at how these techniques are applied in recombinant protein expression (in both eukaryotes and procaryotes), trangenics/knockouts, RNAi, genome projects, microarrays and ‘omics’ studies (genome, proteome, interactome, metabolome etc).

-Students will also apply some of these techniques to identify a single nucleotide polymorphism (SNP) in a cancer-related gene; the total number of SNPs in the human genome is estimated to be more than 10 million!
+You will also apply some of these techniques to identify a single nucleotide polymorphism (SNP) in a cancer-related gene -the total number of SNPs in the human genome is estimated to be more than 10 million!
 With recent advances in genomics, great effort is being directed towards the search for genetic variants (i.e. SNPs) that influence cancer susceptibility and outcome (Erichsen and Chanock, 2004).